Frequently Asked Questions

 Is there disabled parking at the Observatory?

 Yes.
-Those in vehicles with disabled plates or placards may park in the designated spaces when available in the Observatory's front lot.
+Those in vehicles with disabled plates or placards may park in the designated spaces available in the Observatory's front lot.
+Spaces are available on a first come, first served basis and having a placard does not guarantee a space will be available.

 May I bring food or drinks into the Observatory?